bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 What happens when we use more advanced techniques to forecast future weight based on past weight data?

-Here's a regression model I fitted to real client data using the last week of weight measurements to forecast future weight.
+Here's a regression model I fitted to real client data using the past week of weight measurements to predict future weight.

 ![](/images/model.png)

 Look how closely the predicted values are to the actual weight data.

+The model has no knowledge of calorie intake or macronutrients, but it still makes accurate predictions.

+**Your past weight is the strongest predictor of future weight.**

 You can do this yourself using the scikit-learn library in Python.